Darren Burnett: World Indoor Championships

 He has a good record indoors and was the singles world champion in 2014.
 Burnett enjoyed a very successful 2016 World Indoor Bowls Championship after securing both the Open Pairs title with Stewart Anderson and the Mixed Pairs title with Katherine Rednall.
 Burnett claimed a fourth title when winning the open pairs for the second time with Stewart Anderson in 2022.
+He won an all-Scottish final in the open pairs in 2024, partnering Stewart Anderson again.

 Nationals

-Burnett holds the Scottish National Men's Singles Championship record equally with Robert Sprot, David Dall and Joseph Black, with three titles which he won in 1999, 2002, 2005.
+In 2005, Burnett equalled the record for wins in the Scottish National men's singles championship, winning his third to join Robert Sprot, David Dall and Joseph Black.
+The record stood until 2025 when Iain McLean won a fourth.
 He subsequently won the singles at the British Isles Bowls Championships in 2003 and 2006.

+In 2025, Burnett won his fourth National title, after winning the triples with Peter Thomson and Andy Furye.

 Other events

 Other major wins include winning the World Singles Champion of Champions in 2006, the 1991 & 2001 Scottish International Open, the 2008 International Open, the 2010 Welsh International Open.

+In June 2023, he announced his retirement from international competitions.

 Personal life

 He works as a policeman in Arbroath, Scotland and is married with two children.